 Comment from Allan Tassel regarding advantages related to limiting the scope of what can happen as result of the town permitting STRs in residential zones.
 He mentioned limiting the number of licenses as an example of what residents might find acceptable.

 Michelle Capano asked about sprinkler protection systems.
 She also asked whether Nahant would need an additional classification for short term rental.
 She suggested that there should be additional “guardrails” for commercial use (weddings, retreats) of STR property.
+She also mentioned her opinion that the population of Nahant increases by 10% with short-term rentals and we may need to hire additional fire fighter.
+She provided 4th of July as an example of the increase in visitors to Nahant.
+M. Hladikova explained that when single family houses or apartments are not listed as short-term rentals, the property will likely be listed as a long-term rental or sold and there will be permanent residents living in the property every day.

 Sue Jolian asked about how STRs can be allowed without disrupting the town’s culture.
+She also asked how these rules will impact the Country Club.
+W. Wilson responded that they have a lodging license and these rules will not impact them.
+Ms. Jolian also mentioned that she is a frequent user of short-term rentals, likes staying at short-term rentals but supports rule development for Nahant.

 Motion to adjourn (Tibbo/Coulon – unanimous roll call vote in favor) 7:25 P.M.